ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

     …etc…

-This style, sometimes called “Mat's Mechanism,” [#mat]_ has a number of expressive advantages over the “traditional” approach:
+This map-centric style [#mat]_ has a number of expressive advantages over the “traditional” approach:

 * It groups the operations associated with modeling a concept together, within the concept map.